siliconcompiler/siliconcompiler/README.md

 ## External Dependencies

-SiliconCompiler depends on the correct installation of all tool executables to run locally.
 Installation instructions for all external tools can be found in the [Tools Directory](https://docs.siliconcompiler.com/reference_manual/tools.html).
 For the '-remote' option, there are no external dependencies.